 Shift work is relied upon by many companies and organizations throughout the world.
 Some rely on 24/7 operations to satisfy their business needs.
 Shift workers can be defined as anybody who works outside of a steady 9-5 schedule.
 There are many different ways in which management will try to create the ‘perfect’ schedule for shift workers.
 However, with scheduling shift workers, there are many associated difficulties that they may face.

-Regardless of the size of your company, scheduling shift workers to suit both company and employee needs should be a high priority.
+Regardless of the size of your company, scheduling shift workers to suit company and employee needs should be a priority.
 A well-planned schedule ensures that a company maximizes productivity and profitability while helping to manage employee attendance effectively.
 That being said, the challenging nature of scheduling shift workers can cause errors and be a burden to employee health.

 Especially within larger companies, an efficient workforce schedule is tricky to maintain.
 The most important things that managers need to consider when creating a schedule are:

 - Effective ways of filling shifts if problems arise with initial shift assignments

 In this article, we will discuss the potential reasons why scheduling shift workers can be difficult.

 Catering for the ever-changing needs of an entire workforce can bring more difficulties than one.
 For managers, making sure that shift work is flexible is always one of the scheduling’s most demanding tasks.
 However, not all companies have a process that supports this.
 Shift workers’ lack of flexibility may expose them to potential health risks.
 This can have a monumental effect on a company’s productivity and profitability.
 The exposure of employees to potential health risks can cause absenteeism.
 Absenteeism costs U.S employers in excess of $2,660 a year.
 Therefore a company needs a coherent schedule in place to reduce this.